Mako Tsunami (AKA the freaky fish guy)

 One of Jaden's two "imaginary friends", aka "the demon living inside my head."
 Actually a living spirit residing in the actual card "Yubel."

 - Ambiguous Gender: Yubel is canonically genderless, but seems to prefer being called a female by both herself and the cast.
-To make it even more confusing, her original self in the anime has her being a boy in her past life, before being made into what she is by "having the heart of a dragon".

 - Cloud Cuckoo Lander: Farted on Yusei because she believed that he'd insulted Jaden.
 He didn't, and he never noticed her.